IamDev29/AOI/README.md

 ## Using the App

 1) Upload an IC image.
+2) Choose OCR Engine: EasyOCR or Tesseract.
+3) If using Tesseract, set the executable path (Windows example shown in the sidebar).
-2) Crop the marking ROI using the cropper (or sliders).
+4) Crop the marking ROI using the cropper (or sliders).
-3) Adjust preprocessing options as needed.
+5) Adjust preprocessing options as needed.
-4) Enter the API keys in the sidebar as desired.
+6) Enter the API keys in the sidebar as desired.
-5) Run OCR and validation; review:
+7) Run OCR and validation; review:
    - Status card (PASS/FAIL/WARNING)
    - “Detected Text”
    - “LLM Analysis” (includes response body on errors)